1. Questions seeking information

-Following a minister’s reply, a senator may be called on to ask a supplementary question (or two supplementary questions under the Senate's trial of alternative arrangements from late 2008).
+Following a minister’s reply, a senator may ask up to two supplementary questions.
 Supplementary questions must relate to or arise from the answer to the original question.

 Answers to questions

 In answering a question a minister may not debate it.
 Rather, an answer must be confined to providing the information sought.
-In all cases the answer must be relevant to the question.
+In all cases the answer must be directly relevant to the question (see standing order 72(3)(c)).
 The President may require that ministers’ answers be relevant, but cannot tell ministers how they should respond to questions.

 Taking questions on notice and providing further answers

 Ministers may, in responding to questions during question time, elect to take a question (or part of a question) on notice.
 This indicates that the minister will seek further information and provide it to the Senate at a later time.
-It is established practice for ministers at the end of question time to make additional responses to questions without notice.
+It is established practice for ministers at the end of question time to make additional responses to questions taken on notice in this way.
 These responses, unless brief, are typically incorporated in Hansard, with the leave of the Senate, rather than being given orally.